Esri/insights-scripting-guide/README.md

 _My Kernel Gateway is on a different machine and I am having trouble making a connection using Insights?_

-A fundemental way to toubleshoot this problem is confirm that all needed computers can talk to each other.
+A fundamental way to troubleshoot this problem is confirm that all needed computers can talk to each other.
 If you are running Insights in Enterprise this means each ArcGIS Server machine, plus your Kernel Gateway and personal computer must all be able to communicate with each other.
 Insights Desktop entails less troubleshooting.
-For Insights Desktop only the Kernel Gateway and your personal computer need to talk to each other.
+For Insights Desktop deployments, only the Kernel Gateway and your personal computer need to talk to each other.

  Try getting the IP address of: